-My humble little travel blog passed the test after a friendly, but formal interview and I was given my media pass for a grandstand viewing of the infamous crucifixion in the Philippines.
+My humble little travel blog passed the test after a friendly yet formal interview and I was given my media pass for a grandstand viewing of the infamous crucifixion in the Philippines.

 Blood poured down from their backs and (for the sake of honesty) occasionally sprayed out into passers-by who got too close for comfort.

-Thanks to the aforementioned Thaipusam Festival and Nine Emperor Gods Festival, this was not my first rodeo, in terms of deeply religious people self-harming for their deity.
+Thanks to the aforementioned Thaipusam Festival and Nine Emperor Gods Festival, this was not my first rodeo, in terms of deeply religious people self-harming in the name of their deity.

 I was at the front of the audience, completely exposed to the hot and humid Philippines burning heat, with 3 giant wooden crosses at 2 o’clock, roughly 20 metres away.